-A brief History
+A Brief History

-The temples are said to be built around the late 6th-7th century AD, after the initiation by the first ruler of Early Chalukya dynasty, Pukalesi I. He built a new capital for his kingdom around 540 AD.
-Initially named as Vatapi, the city was located at the mouth of the steep ravine.
-As all the great kingdoms go on with their view of building outstanding sanctuaries to be remembered in history, the Chalukyas built the exquisite Badami Cave Temples.
+The temples are said to be built around the late 6th-7th century AD, after the initiation by the first ruler of the Early Chalukya dynasty, Pukalesi I. He built a new capital for his kingdom around 540 AD.
+Initially named Vatapi, the city was located at the mouth of the steep ravine.
+As all the great kingdoms went on with their view of building outstanding sanctuaries to be remembered in history, the Chalukyas built the exquisite Badami Cave Temples.

 The Chalukyan Royal Temples

 The ancient artificial lake – the Agastya tirtha reservoir – gathers the water flowing from the ravine in Badami.

 There are soft sandstone cliffs high above the water, and there are royal shrines made on this cliff with a grand view that looks towards the former capital city.